awsdocs/amazon-eks-user-guide/doc_source/delete-cluster.md

       aws cloudformation list-stacks --query "StackSummaries[].StackName"
       ```

-   1. Delete each node stack with the following command, replacing *<node\-stack>* with your node stack name\.
+   1. Delete each node stack with the following command, replacing `node-stack` with your node stack name\.
 Delete all self\-managed node stacks in the cluster\.

       ```
-      aws cloudformation delete-stack --stack-name <node-stack>
+      aws cloudformation delete-stack --stack-name node-stack
       ```

-1. Delete the cluster with the following command, replacing <my\-cluster> with your cluster name\.
+1. Delete the cluster with the following command, replacing `my-cluster` with your cluster name\.

    ```
-   aws eks delete-cluster --name <my-cluster>
+   aws eks delete-cluster --name my-cluster
    ```

 1. \(Optional\) Delete the VPC AWS CloudFormation stack\.